 - Preheat the oven to 350 degrees F. Once the crust has been frozen for 30 minutes, line it with aluminum foil or parchment paper (foil is easier to work with).
 Fill the crust to the top with sugar, or dried beans, pie weights or rice.

-- Place in the oven and bake for 45 minutes for a pie that will cook further in the oven.
-For no-bake filling pies, bake for 60-70 minutes.
+- Place in the oven and bake for 15 minutes for a pie that will cook further in the oven.
+For no-bake filling pies, bake for 15 minutes with the pie weights, then carefully remove them and bake the crust for 15 more minutes, until golden.
 Cool before filling.

 - Instructions for baking pie crust will depend on the pie's specific recipe, but these are general instructions for pre-baking pie crust.